 Items included in the financial statements of each of the group's entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
-The consolidated financial statements of HSBC Bank Middle East Limited are presented in US dollars, which is also the group's functional currency.
+The consolidated financial statements of the group are presented in US dollars, which is also the group's functional currency.

 Transactions in foreign currencies are recorded in the functional currency at the rate of exchange prevailing on the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the rate of exchange ruling at the balance sheet date.
 Any resulting exchange differences are included in the income statement.
-Non-monetary assets and liabilities that are measured at historical cost in a foreign currency are translated into the functional currency using the rate of exchange at the date of the initial transaction.
-Non-monetary assets and liabilities measured at fair value in a foreign currency using the rate of exchange at the date the fair value was determined.
-Any exchange component of a gain or loss on a non-monetary item is recognised in other comprehensive income if the gain or loss on a non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement.
+Non-monetary assets and liabilities that are measured at historical cost in a foreign currency are translated into the functional currency using the rate of exchange at fair value in a foreign currency are translated into the functional currency using the rate of exchange at the date of the initial transaction.
+Non-monetary assets and liabilities measured at fair value in a foreign currency are translated into the functional currency using the rate of exchange component of a gain or loss on a non-monetary item is recognised in other comprehensive income.
+Any exchange component of a gain or loss on a non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement if the gain or loss on the non-monetary item is recognised in the income statement.

 The assets, including related goodwill where applicable, and liabilities of branches, subsidiaries and associates whose functional currency is not US dollars, are translated into the group's presentational currency at the rate of exchange ruling at the balance sheet date.
 The results of branches, subsidiaries and associates whose function currency is not US dollars are translated into US dollars at the average rates of exchange for the reporting period.
 Exchange differences arising from the retranslation of opening foreign currency net investments, and exchange differences arising from retranslation of the result for the reporting period from the average rate to the exchange rate prevailing at the period end, are recognised in other comprehensive income.
-In consolidated financial statements, exchange differences on a monetary item that is part of a net investment in a foreign operation are recognised in other comprehensive income.
-On disposal of a foreign operation, exchange differences relating thereto and previously recognised in other comprehensive income are recognised in the income statement.
+In consolidated financial statements, exchange differences on a monetary item that is part of a net investment in a foreign operation are recognised in other comprehensive income are recognised in the income statement.